Jemimahosei/CornellSOUP/design-plan/design-journey.md

 - Idea 1: Hamburger menu for header
   - A hamburger menu could appear in the top right corner of the header for narrower screens to enhance the functionality of the header.
 Considering the header will include the organization's name, logo, and links to all pages of the site, a hamburger menu could free up space in the logo for narrower screens, only displaying the navigation menu when clicked.

 - Idea 2: Image carousel
   - We intend to include lots of images on the site to help audiences get a sense of what goes on at SOUP events!
 Therefore, we think an image carousel could be a good way to include several photos without visually overwhelming audiences.
 The carousel would transitiion to the left or right to reveal different photos upon the click of the left or right arrow.

 - Idea 3: Drop-down
   - We could include a drop-down section to complement each description on our "Upcoming Events" page.
 The drop down could be triggered by the click of a button, perhaps styled as a "+"; once pressed, it could reveal a section containing logisitcal information about the event (time, location, etc.).
 This interactivity could help users meet goals by allowing informational as well as logisitcal information to be included about upcoming events while ensuring the digestability of pages.
 This interactivity could have the information availaible to members and indivudals who want to join SOUP, but hidden for people casually exploring the site to learn about SOUP.

+- Idea 4: Modal
+  - We could include a modal with information about SOUP's social media (Instagram and GroupMe).
+Since SOUP wants most communications to happen over email (in terms of people wanting to get in touch with SOUP through the website), we could have the email on the Join Us page as the main way to get in touch, and then the modal that pops up on that page after a certain amount of time has passed could have SOUP's social media info.

 ### Layout Exploration (Milestone 2)